Roadblocks across Lebanon as anger rises over PM pick - France 24

 Protesters blocked roads across crisis-hit Lebanon Friday to condemn the designation of Hezbollah-backed Hassan Diab as prime minister in a divisive vote that sparked uproar among members of the Sunni community.

+The unrest came ahead of a series of planned meetings between Diab and Sunni political leaders as well as a visit by David Hale, the number three official of the US State Department

-Diab, a little-known 60-year-old engineering professor at the American University of Beirut, was designated on Thursday with the endorsement of Shiite group Hezbollah and its allies but without backing from Lebanon's main Sunni bloc.
+Diab, a little-known 60-year-old engineering professor at the American University of Beirut, was designated on Thursday with the endorsement of Shiite group Hezbollah and its allies but without the backing of Lebanon's main Sunni bloc.

 The nomination of the independent former education minister and self-styled 'technocrat' ended nearly two months of political wrangling among lawmakers.

-But it fueled anger among members of Lebanon's Sunni community who said the prime-minister-designate did not enjoy the sect's backing for a post reserved for Sunni Muslims by a power-sharing system enshrined after the end of the 1975-1990 civil war.
+But it fuelled anger among Lebanon's Sunni Muslims, who said the prime minister-designate did not enjoy the community's backing for a post reserved for a Sunni by a power-sharing system in force since the end of a devastating 1975-1990 civil war.

-In the mainly Sunni city of Tripoli in north Lebanon, which was already rocked by rallies and roadblocks Thursday, schools were closed and opponents of Diab again blockaded roads amid calls for a general strike, said an AFP correspondent there.
+In the mainly Sunni northern city of Tripoli, which was already rocked by rallies and roadblocks on Thursday, schools were closed and opponents of Diab again blockaded roads amid calls for a general strike, an AFP correspondent reported.

-Roads were also closed in the neighbouring Akkar district and several other parts of north Lebanon early Friday, said the state-run National News Agency, while burning tyres and garbage bins also stopped traffic on roads in east Lebanon and main arteries connecting the capital to the south.
+Roads were also closed in the neighbouring Akkar district and several other parts of northern Lebanon, the state-run National News Agency reported.

+Protesters also blocked major highways with burning tyres and rubbish bins east and south of the capital.

 - 'Fear for the country' -

-The mobilisation, including by supporters of former prime minister Saad Hariri, whom Diab is slated to replace, comes ahead a planned meeting between the two political figures later Friday.
+The mobilisation, including by supporters of former prime minister Saad Hariri, whom Diab has been nominated to replace, comes ahead a planned meeting between the two men later Friday.

 Hariri -- who had in recent days been seen as the most likely candidate to head the next government -- did not endorse Diab as his successor, stripping him of critical Sunni political cover.

-Hariri late Thursday said that the crisis facing Lebanon requires cooperation among members of the political class.
+Observers say the rift could complicate efforts to secure the release of promised international aid required to pull Lebanon back from the brink of default.

+Hariri supporters held protests across Beirut on Thursday night and also gathered in front of Diab's house, prompting Hariri to call on his supporters to keep of the streets.

-"It's not me who will form the next government, but I am concerned because I fear for the country," he told local television station MTV.
+"It's not me who will form the next government, but I am concerned because I fear for the country," Hariri told MTV television late Thursday.

-Hariri on Friday was also set to meet with US Undersecretary of State for Political Affairs David Hale, who is in Lebanon to meet with top officials including President Michel Aoun.

-Lebanon has since October 17 been rocked by unprecedented anti-government protests demanding a complete government overhaul.
+The Sunni community's objections to Diab's nomination fly in the face of the non-sectarian ethos of the two-month-old protest movement which has demanded an end to the communal power-sharing system that its says has entrenched cronyism and incompetence.

-The Lebanese pound, officially pegged to the US dollar, has lost around 30 percent of its value on the black market, while companies have been paying half-salaries over the past two months and laying off employees.
+The Lebanese pound, officially pegged to the US dollar, has lost around 30 percent of its value on the black market, while companies have been paying half-salaries for the past two months and laying off staff.

 © 2019 AFP